AP sources: Texas AG’s affair tied to criminal allegations

 The other person confirmed the meeting took place and said Paxton also spoke with that person separately about his affair with the woman.

-Paxton is still awaiting a trial securities fraud charges in a case that has been stalled for years over legal challenges.
+Paxton is still awaiting a trial on securities fraud charges in a case that has been stalled for years over legal challenges.
 He pleaded not guilty in 2015 and went on to win reelection three years later.